The Making of

 Historian & Curator

 Andrew Bowman-Bright has worked across the gallery, library, archive and museum (GLAM) sector in both Perth and regional Western Australia.
-He was the Outstanding Newcomer in the 2013 WA Heritage Awards and over the following years played a major role in four projects that won Museums and Galleries National Awards.
+He was the Outstanding Newcomer in the 2013 WA Heritage Awards and has played a major role in four projects that have won Museums and Galleries National Awards.

 Andrew extensively researched bushranger Frank Thomas and Aboriginal tracker Joachim Dido.
 A wide variety of sources were consulted including prison registers, police records, historic newspapers and oral histories.
 This research helped inspire the works created by Di, Delys, Ashlea, Lauren and Shiona.